ulflulfl/hints/ptouch/P-Touch-Printers.md

 * Support page (german): https://www.brother.de/support/pt1000/
 * Tapes: 6-12 mm TZe (new) & TZ (old) tapes
 * Cutter: Manual (TC-5, replaceable)
-* Power: 6xAAA or Brother AD-24ES (9V 1,6A, **Beware: Barrel connector with uncommon polarity "positive outside"**)
+* Power: 6xAAA or Brother AD-24ES (9V 1,6A, :warning: **Beware: Barrel connector with uncommon polarity "positive outside"**)
 * Computer interface: None

-Experiences:
+:+1: Pros:

 * works well, no quality problems even after years of moderate use
 * 12 mm width suitable for most use cases
+* batteries last long

+:-1: Cons:

 * limited for printing cable markers
 * not suitable for graphics: QR-codes, Barcodes, ...
-* batteries last long

 TODO: As this is an older TZ printer, check if it can print special "PRO" tapes that seems to be limited with the newer TZe printers.